delorenj/prompt-and-tag/README.md

 ## Acknowledgements 🙏

-This project utilizes [code2prompt](https://github.com/raphaelmansuy/code2prompt), a powerful tool developed by Microsoft for converting code to LLM-friendly prompts.
-I use it all the time and am grateful for their contribution to the AI-assisted development community.
+This project utilizes [code2prompt](https://github.com/raphaelmansuy/code2prompt), a tool for converting code to LLM-friendly prompts.
+I use it all the time and am grateful for Raphael's contribution to the AI-assisted development community.
 Perhaps this tool can be extended to support the prompt and tag workflow.
 We shall see!

 ---

 Prompt-and-Tag aims to enhance your development process by bridging the gap between your codebase and AI assistants.
-We hope it proves to be a valuable addition to your workflow! 💻✨
+I hope it proves to be a valuable addition to your workflow! 💻✨